tinue/apa102-pi/README.md

 ## Full installation into a Python virtual environment
 To retrieve the full library including source code, and use a virtual env in the process, this is what you need to do:
 - Install the git client: `sudo apt install -y git`
-- Prepare GIT: `git config --global user.name "John Doe" && git config --global user.email johndoe@example.com`
 - Create a development directory and change into it: `mkdir ~/Development && cd ~/Development`
 - Get the APA102 Library and sample light programs: `git clone https://github.com/tinue/apa102-pi.git && cd apa102-pi`
-- Create the virtual environment: `python3 -m venv --system-site-packages ./.venv`
+- Create the virtual environment: `python3 -m venv --system-site-packages ./venv`
-- Activate the virtual env: `source .venv/bin/activate`
+- Activate the virtual env: `source venv/bin/activate`
-- Install the library: `pip3 install apa102-pi` (without `sudo`!)
+- Install the dependencies: `pip install -r requirements.txt`
-- Uninstall the library again (and keep the dependencies): `pip3 uninstall apa102-pi -y`
 - You might want to set the number of LEDs to match your strip: `nano runcolorcycle.py`; Update the number, Ctrl-X and "Yes" to save.
 - Run the sample lightshow: `./runcolorcycle.py`.

+## Full installation using Ansible
+If you know [Ansible](https://www.ansible.com), you can use the role `apa102_install` from directory `AnsiblePlaybook`.
+This role installs everything that is outlined in the chapter above automatically.
+Once the role has executed, you can ssh into the Raspberry Pi, activate the venv and run the sample program.

 ## Troubleshooting
 ### Strip remains dark